Practicing Anti-Racism in Social Work: A Guide

 How To Combat Oppression and Discrimination in Social Work

-Social work is a profession that is committed to helping and advocating for oppressed and disadvantaged people and fighting injustice in society.
+Social work is a profession committed to helping and advocating for oppressed and disadvantaged people, and to fighting injustice in society.
 According to NASW, “Social workers have an ethical duty to dismantle racism, both personally and professionally, and to demonstrate what it means to be antiracist.”

 Social work ethics and values are spelled out in the NASW Code of Ethics.
 Using that as a guidepost, social workers can begin or continue their social justice social work with these actions: